mybonk/mybonk-wiki/docs/INSTALLATION.md

 ---

 # 2. Build your MYBONK orchestrator

+IMPORTANT: MY₿ONK orchestrator will soon be integrated within the MY₿ONK console making this complete section irrelevant ([ref #30](https://github.com/mybonk/mybonk-core/issues/30#issue-1609334323)).

+---

-This machine is used to orchestrate your fleet of MY₿ONK consoles.
-It does not have to run nixOS (only nix package manager).
+This machine is used to orchestrate your [fleet of] MY₿ONK console[s].

-You could use your day to day laptop, but some people reported issues or additional pitfalls e.g. on macOS (read-only filesystem / single-user/multi-user).
+You could use your day to day laptop, but some people reported issues or additional pitfalls e.g. on macOS (read-only filesystem / single-user/multi-user vs. Nix package manager).
-For everyone to use a similar enviroment we use a virtual machine on VirtualBox.

-MY₿ONK orchestrator is a barebone Debian living in a VirtualBox.
+To avoid such or similar issues the following steps describe the installation of MY₿ONK orchestrator (a barebone Debian) on a VirtualBox virtual machine.

 ### 2.1.
 Download and install VirtualBox